DataHenHQ/documentations/source/high_level.rst

 .. code-block:: bash

-   $ answersengine parser help
+   $ datahen parser help
    Commands:
-     answersengine parser exec <scraper_name> <parser_file> <GID>...<GID>  # Executes a parser script on one or more Job Pages within a scraper's current job answersengine parser help [COMMAND]                                   # Describe subcommands or one specific subcommand answersengine parser try <scraper_name> <parser_file> <GID>           # Tries a parser on a Job Page
+     datahen parser exec <scraper_name> <parser_file> <GID>...<GID>  # Executes a parser script on one or more Job Pages within a scraper's current job datahen parser help [COMMAND]                                   # Describe subcommands or one specific subcommand datahen parser try <scraper_name> <parser_file> <GID>           # Tries a parser on a Job Page

 Seeder
 ======

-Seeder script is a script that is executed at the start of any job, that allows you to enqueue URLs that needs to be fetched on by AnswersEngine.
+Seeder script is a script that is executed at the start of any job, that allows you to enqueue URLs that needs to be fetched on by Datahen.

 To Add a seeder, you simply add the following to your config.yaml file: